ScootKit/CustomDCBot/README.md

 #### Helper-Functions

-The bot includes a lot of functions to make your live easier™.
+The bot includes a lot of functions to make your live easier.
 Please open the [DevDoc](https://custombot-devdocs.sc-network.net/) to see all of them.

-#### Localization

-We support localization for multiple languages.
-Developers can use `localize(moduleName, StringName, {replaceOption: replaceOptionValue}` to use localized value, to add new strings, add it under the language key (we only publish the english translation at the moment, so `en`) and under the module- / part-name.
-Please see [Localization in configuration files](#localization-in-configuration-files) to learn about localization in configuration files - I promise, it's stupidly easy.

-#### Localization in configuration files
-It's stupidly easy - you just put the locale string after the key, for example:
-The key `description` becomes `description-en` to localize in the english language.
-Fallback-Patern: `description-[userLanguage]` -> `description-en` -> `description`, which means that
-you don't have to change anything ^^

-© Simon Csaba, 2020-2022 (wow that's long)
+© Simon Csaba, 2020-2021

 Love ya <3